in Health Policy

-I am a Senior Lecturer at the Department of Public Health and Policy, whose research projects include health systems and policy evaluations.
-I have a strong interest in health systems research, notably in terms on integrated health care both in the developed and developing countries context.
+I am an Associate Professor at the Department of Public Health and Policy, whose research projects include health systems and policy evaluations.
+I have a strong interest in health systems research, notably in vaccination programme, and also integrated health care both in the developed and developing countries context.
 This also involves assessing interfaces between health systems and disease control programmes, and I have developed a specific expertise in evaluating the implementation of vaccination programmes, both in England and in low and middle income countries.

 Before joining the LSHTM, I was a project officer for the European Commission and was heading the health cooperation programme of the EU in the Russian Federation.
 I developed monitored and evaluated major technical assistance projects on communicable diseases control in the Former Soviet Union.